How Can We Help You?

 Project Solar holds your hand throughout the entire solar process.
 The steps involved are as follows:

-Project Solar does all of the site design, engineering, permitting, and final electrical work.
-We can even have the panels delivered on top of your roof!
-All you need to do is get on your roof, install the anchors and racking, screw the panels onto the rails, and run the wires to your electrical box.
+Project Solar will take care of all design, engineering, permitting, utility approval, and equipment procurement/delivery.
+We also provide training videos and documentation, as well as phone support.
+The process can be simplified into 4 steps; install the anchors and racking, screw the panels onto the rails, and run the wires to your electrical box, connect to your main panel.
 If you're willing to do that, DIY will save you thousands of dollars and you will experience a fantastic feeling of accomplishment.
+Many people will hire an electrician for the "grid tie" which is the only part of the process that deals with live wires.

 If Project Solar installs your solar system for you, we will do everything A-Z. You'll need to sign the permits before we submit to the city, schedule an install day, and then pay for the system, but besides that, we do all the heavy lifting.
 Literally.